p-acDev/find-good-first-issues/README.md

 ## Introduction

-Cette app permet de trouver lister les *good firs issues* d'un repo en fonction d'un topic recherché.
+This app allows to find if any the *good first issues* of a repo so that user can try to contribute.